-- Margie is a physically disabled resident who uses a wheelchair.
-She is unable to use her bathtub and claims that she cannot clean her apartment because of her disabilities.
-She requests that her landlord provide her with a roll-in shower and a cleaning service to assist her in cleaning her apartment.
-If her landlord does not provide cleaning services for its residents, granting Margie's request would result in a fundamental alteration to the landlord's business. - Margie's request could also pose a financial and administrative burden on the landlord.
+Margie's request could also pose a financial and administrative burden on the landlord.
 If it is structurally feasible to modify Margie's bathroom by removing the tub and adding the shower, the landlord will need to obtain a third party bid to obtain a cost estimate for the modifications.
-A written analysis should be made of the estimated cost of the modification compared to all available property funds (including the funds in the residual receipts account) to determine whether the modifications pose an undue financial burden for the property.
+An written analysis should be made of the estimated cost of the modification compared to all available property funds (including the funds in the residual receipts account) to determine whether the modifications pose an undue financial burden for the property.
 It is usually a simple matter to show how a financial burden also poses an administrative burden.
-Margie's request for cleaning services also likely poses a financial and administrative burden for the landlord.
+Margie's request for cleaning services also likely poses a financially and administrative burden for the landlord.

 In Margie's example, the landlord could suggest as an alternative that Margie contact a social service agency to assist her in locating house-keeping services.
-Although deference should be given to the resident who is in a better position to judge the effectiveness of any modification the housing provider proposes, if at all possible the housing provider and resident should agree on a modification that satisfies both requirements.
+Although deference should be given to the resident who is in a better position to judge the effectiveness of any modification the housing provider proposes, if at all possible the housing provider and resident should agree on a modification that satisfies both requirements